 According to NHS statistics for 2007, up to 6.4% of adults displayed an eating disorder, a quarter of which were male.
 In fact, since 2000, the incidence of diagnoses for men with eating disorders has risen by 27%.
 This may be because men are feeling more comfortable to come forward and be more open about the issues they may be experiencing.

 The amount of cosmetic surgery is also on the rise in the UK.
 According to Rehab 4 Addiction, the number of plastic surgery procedures in the UK grew by 66% in the 5 years from 2013-2017, with women accounting for over 90% of the operations.

 Disliking your body may be an indication that there are other things going on in your life.
 According to National Eating Disorders, a study of 2400 people who were admitted to hospital with an eating disorder also suffered from major depression (97%) or symptoms such as post traumatic stress and alcohol abuse (22% each).
 According to Mind, body dysmorphia is an anxiety disorder in which a person may worry constantly about how they look, and/ or develop obsessive compulsive behaviours to deal with they way they appear.
 It is also linked with experiencing other symptoms, such as depression, anxiety, self-harm, eating disorders and suicidal thoughts.

-Tantric bodywork therapy can help clients to both identify and address any underlying causes of body image issues, and to help create a new, more positive outlook.
+Clients can learn to both identify and address any underlying causes of body image issues, and to help create a new, more positive outlook.
 Often, when a person does not feel good or safe inside their own body, it can be more difficult to love the ‘skin you are in’.
 If, internally, anxiety, sadness, depression or distress of any kind is being experienced on a visceral level, it may also translate into a dislike of the whole organism.
 When we feel down, we are likely to have more critical thoughts in our heads – about ourselves, others, and the world around us.

 Healing the nervous system